luisatomo/FlashcardPro/README.md

 > Challenge for me was the use of Livewire, as I haven't used it in the past.
 Symfony has stimulus but I haven't used it either as I'm experienced with VueJS but I liked Livewire, so now I learned that with the help of AI and Laravel docs.

+## Swagger doc for API endpoints.
+> I created a swagger doc at [domain/ip]/api-doc.html so you can test the api endpoints with the api authentication, you will find a login endpoint and 2 api endpoints.
+> I'm also pushing the repo to flashcardpro.atomoweb.com so you can test it on a real server.